payeezy/google_pay/README.md

 The typical flow of an application using Pay with Google will be as following:

  1. Interacting with the user to get the service or merchandise that the user wishes to purchase.

- 2. Displaying the "Pay with Google button
+ 2. Displaying the "Pay with Google button.

- 4. Sending a credential request to Pay with Google with the Processor name and Merchant ID
+ 3. Sending a credential request to Pay with Google with the Processor name and Merchant ID.

- 5. Obtaining the Payment Credentials signed with the First Data key from Pay with Google
+ 4. Obtaining the Payment Credentials signed with the First Data key from Pay with Google.

- 6. Using the Payment Credentials to send the request to the FirstAPI server
+ 5. Using the Payment Credentials to send the request to the FirstAPI server.

- 7. Process the request results
+ 6. Process the request results

 The following sections describe in more detail how to use the FirstAPI credentials to interact with Pay with Google and with FirstAPI.